David-Amir-18/Dicom-Viewer/README.md

 - Ability to search for a specifec keyword
 - Anonomyzing the values of selected keywords by appending a constant prefix
 - Filtering unnecessary keywords
+- Displaying the current status on a customized textbox
 - Modern Flat-UI

 ## 📷 Screenshots